rustyscreeps/screeps-starter-rust/README.md

 ## Migration to 0.22

-Versions of [`screeps-game-api`] at 0.22 or higher are no longer compatible with the [`cargo-screeps`] tool for building and deployment; the transpilation step being handled by [Babel] is required to generate code that the game servers can load.
+Versions of [`screeps-game-api`] at 0.22 or higher are no longer compatible with the [`cargo-screeps`] tool for building and deployment; the transpile step being handled by [Babel] is required to transform the generated JS into code that the game servers can load.

 To migrate an existing bot to using the new Javascript translation layer and deploy script: